Fauna's Official Jepsen Results

 Since no amount of bug fixing can save the wrong architecture, we are gratified that the Jepsen report is highly complimentary of that of Fauna, and that the report validates that the issues found during testing were rapidly fixed:

 The bugs that we’ve found appear to be implementation problems, and Fauna has shown a commitment to fixing these bugs as quickly as possible.

-We look forward to working with Kyle and the Jepsen team in the future as we make further improvements to FaunaDB’s architecture and implementation.
+We look forward to working with Kyle and the Jepsen team in the future as we make further improvements to Fauna’s architecture and implementation.
 In the meantime, go read the full report!

 If you enjoyed our blog, and want to work on systems and challenges related to globally distributed systems, serverless databases, GraphQL, and Jamstack, Fauna is hiring!